 Risultati della ricerca:

-Matteo Villa is ISPI Research Fellow, contributing specifically to the ISPI Migration Programme.
+Matteo Villa is ISPI Research Fellow, contributing specifically to the ISPI Migration Programme, and is responsible for planning and editing ISPI Reports.
 He undertook his Ph.D. in Comparative Politics at the Graduate School of Social and Political Sciences at the University of Milan.
 At ISPI, he oversaw the Energy Watch, edited ISPI/Treccani’s Atlante Geopolitico, and managed RAstaNEWS, an FP7 EMU-wide macroeconomic project (2013-2016).

 Dr. Villa specialises in European politics, with a specific focus on migration, macroeconomics, and energy issues.